 It is the minerals that catalyze the enzymes in every cell, allowing the cell to adequately perform the functions it evolved to do to maintain life and health of the organism.
 The following elements are essential for proper functioning of the heart and circulatory system of the human body:

 How many of these elements do you consume daily in your current diet?
 The discouraging thing is even when you change your diet to mainly plant based and organic, you still don’t have any idea how much, if any minerals are in what you are eating.
 The reason is that organic does not necessarily mean the mineral content of the soil has been replenished.
 Additionally, different plants pull different elements from the soil and we therefore must strive to eat as wide a selection of fruits and vegetables as possible.
-An example is iodine.
-The originating source of all iodine is sea plants, especially Kelp.
-Iodine is not widely nor evenly distributed in the planet’s topsoil and so if you are not consuming some sort of sea vegetable on a regular basis, you are most likely not getting adequate iodine.

 People consuming table salt are getting plenty of sodium and chloride but no other elements, especially magnesium and potassium.
 The recommendations for calcium intake are also throwing off the cellular balance of this element to the point where it becomes detrimental.